electrachong/DockerCon-Challenge/README.md

-# DockerCon-Challenge
+# pokediary
-A simple but awesome web diary run from a Docker linux container.
-Pokémon-themed but modifiable.
+A simple web diary run from a Docker linux container.